End of the Road for Pay As-You-Go

 And on another subject, one of the pleasures of an old-fashioned newspaper is that, a few pages later, in the letters section on the opinion page, I stumbled upon one of those random, wonderful quintessences of Englishness: Tips — many, many tips — from readers on how to remove stains from tea-pots.

 This entry was posted on Friday, June 26th, 2009 at 9:49 am and is filed under Cars, Cities, Commuting, Congestion.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.